CARLOS CASTANEDA'S DON JUAN:

 Uh-huh...

-"DJ" (as I like to call him) shrugs --
+DJ (as I liked to call him) shrugged it off --

 "All I know is that little shit was always hanging around here.”